A Grand New Theory of Life's Evolution on Earth

 So Earth’s evolution over billions of years might give us a blueprint for finding life less complex than ours.
 But what might a planet that has been through more energy expansions than Earth look like?
 Put another way, what’s next for the Earth?

 One way to ask that question is to ask what innovation will launch us into the next energetic epoch and leave it’s mark on the environment.
 Another is to ask what life will look like in that epoch—both what lifeforms could become extinct and what could eventually become possible.
-After all, it look billions of years and several energy expansions to make oxygen-breathing, flesh-eating, fire-wielding humans possible on Earth.
+After all, it took billions of years and several energy expansions to make oxygen-breathing, flesh-eating, fire-wielding humans possible on Earth.